nxu22/Buildright_construction/README.md

 ## What this is

-A full-stack AI chatbot demo built for a fictional residential renovation company in the Greater Toronto Area.
+A full-stack AI AGENT built for a fictional residential renovation company in the Greater Toronto Area.
 Potential clients land on the page, ask questions about services and pricing, get instant AI-powered answers, and leave their contact details -- at which point the business owner receives a summarized lead email automatically.

 Built as a portfolio project to demonstrate conversational AI integration, lead capture, and modern web deployment.